Bonifaze/Bonifaze/README.md

-- 👋 Hi, I’m @Bonifaze
+- 👋 Hi, I’m @Bonifaze or @Clintonfaze in a social media
 - 👀 I’m interested in
 programming work/job
 - 🌱 I’m currently learning laravel
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @clintonfaze